Craft beer, like the brews from Jing A Brewing Taproom, have exploded in popularity. (Photo: Courtesy of Jing A Brewing Taproom)

 At the time, craft suds were still something of a novelty, and success was far from guaranteed.
 Today, Jing A Brewing‘s all-natural brews like Black Velvet Vanilla Stout, with chocolate, coffee, and heady vanilla beans from Papua New Guinea, have legions of fans around town.

-Their taproom features a dozen of their beers on draft at any given time, as well as guest appearances from other beloved brewers, and the occasional cider.
+Their Beijing taproom features a dozen of their craft beers on draft at any given time, as well as guest appearances from other beloved brewers, and the occasional cider.

 The dining menu runs the gambit from almost-wholesome offerings such as a kale and roasted pumpkin salad with beer vinaigrette to gleeful guilty pleasures like “mala” popcorn jazzed up with tongue-tingling Sichuan peppercorns and nuggets of fried chicken.
 Order the decadent poutine, which comes drenched in gravy and gooey cheese curds.